josswe26/pura-vida-spa/README.md

     - This section displays a Google map of the business' geographical location.
 This allows the customers to easily find the location from their devices.

+### 2.5 404 Error Page

+*  This single page is being shown in the case the customer enters an incorrect address into the address bar.
+It contains a link to the landing page.

 ## 3. Technologies Used

 ### 3.1.
 Languages Used